-- The student prepares his/her CV.
-Step 1: - Step 2: The student consults with a TGGS lecturer to find an interest internship company.
+- Step 1: The student prepares his/her CV. - Step 2: The student consults with a TGGS lecturer to find an interest internship company.
 Note that the qualification of company according to the guideline procedure of TGGS must be satisfied.
 The student sends an application for the internship to the company.
 If the company accepts the student, the student and the lecturer discuss the scope and description of the internship project with the company's supervisor.
-When the company and the student have met an agreement, the internship can be started. - Before starting the internship, the student must submit the TGGS Request Form for Internship Step 3: Application and Delivery Letter (TG71) to Program Secretary.
+When the company and the student have met an agreement, the internship can be started. - Step 3: Before starting the internship, the student must submit the TGGS Request Form for Internship Application and Delivery Letter (TG71) to Program Secretary.
 Then, the student takes the delivery letter issued by TGGS Academic Affairs to the company.
 (See the TGGS Request Form for Internship Application and Delivery Letter (TG71).
 The request form basically consists of TGGS application letter and CVs, more documents can be attached if needed.
 The signature of the TGGS advisor is considered as a confirmation that the company has offered the internship place.
-If the student needs a letter for applying VISA to do the internship aboard, please tick the option in the form.) - The student performs the internship at the assigned company for a given period and follows the Step 4: internship guideline.
+If the student needs a letter for applying VISA to do the internship aboard, please tick the option in the form.) - Step 4: The student performs the internship at the assigned company for a given period and follows the internship guideline.
 Along to the internship, the student prepares the weekly task report to be attached with the final report.
 During the internship, additional process, e.g. progress report, can be implemented depending on the TGGS lecturer. - Step 5: The student must submit the TGGS Request Form for Internship Report Submission and Access Restriction (TG73) and the internship report (hard copy along with soft copy) including other required documents as stated in the form when returning back to Program Secretary within two months.

-(See the TGGS Request Form for Internship Report Submission and Access Restriction (TG73), TGGS issues an appreciation letter and sends it to the company.)
+(See the TGGS Request Form for Internship Report Submission and Access Restriction (TG73), - (See the TGGS Request Form for Internship Report Submission and Access Restriction (TG73), TGGS issues an appreciation letter and sends it to the company.)